 You can rotate the table data from rows to columns and from columns to rows.
 In the transposed view, the rows and columns are interchanged.
 You can combine the transpose action with other viewing modes.

-To transpose a table, click the View as button () and select Transpose.
+To transpose a table, a view, or a virtual view click the View as button () and select Transpose.

 View the query that generated the result set

 To see the query that was used to generate the result table, click the Show Options Menu icon () and select View Query.
 If necessary, you can select the query text and copy it to the clipboard by pressing Ctrl+C.

 To close the pane where the query is shown, press Escape.

 When you insert, delete, or modify data in a table editor, you can preview the query that DataSpell uses to perform selected operations.
 To preview the query, click the Preview Pending Changes button () on the toolbar.

 You need to reload data for the table view if you want to synchronize the data that you see in the editor with the contents of the database.
 Or, when you want to apply the page size limit setting after its change.

 Click the Reload Page icon on the toolbar.

 Right-click the table and select Reload Page from the context menu.

 Value editor is a separate editor where you can edit data that is stored in the cell.
 To open Value editor, in the cell context menu select Open in Value Editor.